How Peach helps lenders stay compliant

 Peach was founded in large part because of the opportunity to improve upon the shortcomings of legacy lending infrastructure—including on the compliance front.
 Peach was designed from the beginning to accommodate all the regulatory requirements of lending as a routine part of daily operations.
 That’s why you’ll find a number of features, like Loan Replay™, that are uniquely designed to address widely acknowledged pain points such as retroactive changes and portfolio migrations.

 Compliance Guard™ is the name of our compliance-focused platform module.
 Its functionality can be divided into two parts.
 First, our Compliance Guard Monitoring module scans for borrower status changes with compliance ramifications, like military status, reassigned numbers and bankruptcy.
-Second, our Compliance Guard Rules module scans outbound communications based on predefined (yet fully customizable) rules to ensure compliance with regulations like the U.S. Bankruptcy Code and Reg.
-F. We’ll take a detailed look at borrower status monitoring first.
+Second, our Compliance Guard Rules module scans outbound communications based on predefined (yet fully customizable) rules to ensure compliance with regulations like the U.S. Bankruptcy Code and Regulation F. We’ll take a detailed look at borrower status monitoring first.

 Compliance Guard Monitoring